foundata/guidelines/shell-scripting-style-guide.md

 - Shell is good at orchestrating other programs but lacks features for complex programming (proper data structures, exception handling, testing frameworks).
 - Shell's quoting rules, word splitting, and glob expansion create numerous pitfalls that grow with script complexity.
 - Debugging and testing shell scripts is significantly harder than in languages with proper tooling.
 - The same task that takes 20 lines of shell might take 10 lines of Python with better error handling and readability.
-But Python surely is not as portable because of package dependencies etc., especially of it comes to OCI containers.
+But Python surely is not as portable because of package dependencies etc., especially if it comes to OCI containers.